cose-wg/HPKE/draft-ietf-cose-hpke.md

 ### HPKE Key Encryption Mode {#two-layer}

-With the HPKE Key Encryption mode information is conveyed in the COSE_recipient structure, i.e. one COSE_recipient structure per recipient.
+This mode is selected if COSE_recipient structure uses a COSE-HPKE algorithm.

 In this approach the following layers are involved: